 Teaching Children Paragraph Writing is Hard!
 February 23, 2010

-Patiently, very patiently, I explained to the eager young ears, “A paragraph is a group of sentences about one main idea or topic.
-A paragraph usually contains between 5-8 sentences about that one main idea or topic.
-All of your sentences in the paragraph must be about that one main idea or topic.
+Patiently, very patiently, I explained to the eager young ears, “A paragraph is a group of sentences about one main idea or one topic.
+A paragraph usually contains between five and eight sentences about that one main idea or topic.
+All of the sentences in a paragraph must be about that one main idea or topic.
 These supporting detail sentences are supporting the author’s main idea.
 The main idea is what is most important in that paragraph.
-It is what the author truly wants you to understand.”
+It is what the author truly wants the reader to understand.”

-Explain, demonstrate, and practice… It would take me a long time to get the kinds of results I wanted for my students, and the longer the writing assignment, the more the rules would fly out the window.
+Explain, demonstrate, and practice—explain, demonstrate, and practice—it would take good long time to get the kinds of results I wanted for my students.
+Unfortunately, the longer the writing assignment, the more the rules would fly out the window.
 Paragraphs seemed to go on forever.

 “Okay kids, let me explain a paragraph one more time.
-You see… a paragraph can give information about one main idea, it can explain one topic or you can give your opinion about the main idea or topic.
+You see… in a paragraph you can give information about one main idea, or you can explain one topic, or you can give your opinion about one main idea or topic.
 Be sure to put the sentences in an order that will make sense to your reader.
 You want it to be a logical and natural sounding order.
 Does this make sense?”

-I would be quite enthusiastic when the class would greet me with a resounding, “Yes, Mr. Barger!
+I would feel quite enthusiastic and hopeful when the class would greet me with a resounding, “Yes, Mr. Barger!
 We get it!
 Can we start writing now?!
 Can we show you how well we understand?”

-“Listen kids… I want you to choose a topic sentence and I want you to think about that topic sentence… and choose JUST three details that support that main idea.
-These are supporting details and they support the main idea or topic sentence.
-Your topic sentence is a kind of general statement about the topic and the supporting details are more specific.
+“Listen kids—I want you to choose a topic sentence and I want you to think about that topic sentence.
+I want you to then choose JUST three details that support your main idea.
+These are supporting details, and they support the main idea or topic sentence.
+Your topic sentence is a kind of general statement about the topic, and the supporting details are more specific.
 Does this make sense?”

-“Listen kids… a topic sentence can be anywhere in the paragraph, but most often the topic sentence is the FIRST SENTENCE in a paragraph.
-It’s true that sometimes the topic sentence is in the middle of a paragraph and sometimes it is at the end of a paragraph, but USUALLY it is the first sentence in a paragraph.
+“Listen kids—a topic sentence can be placed anywhere in the paragraph, but most often the topic sentence is the FIRST SENTENCE in a paragraph.
+It’s true that sometimes the topic sentence is found in the middle of a paragraph, and sometimes it is at the end of a paragraph, but USUALLY it is the first sentence in a paragraph.
 Let’s keep it simple.”

-The children would be very excited that I wanted to keep things simple.
+The children would be very excited and appreciative that I wanted to keep things simple.

-“Children, I want you to put your topic sentence first and I want you to follow that topic sentence with 3- 5 supporting details and then I want you to write a conclusion sentence.
+“Children, I want you to put your topic sentence first and I want you to follow that topic sentence with 3- 5 supporting details, and then I want you to write a conclusion sentence.
 For now, your conclusion sentence can either sum up what the entire paragraph was about, or it can repeat the topic sentence in a new and creative way.
-How does this sound?
+How does that sound?
 Does all this make sense?
-Oh… and we have state testing coming up, and I want you all to really concentrate on great paragraphs, because they are really important on this state testing that we are going to be doing.
+Oh… and we have state testing coming up, and I want you all to really concentrate on great paragraphs, because they are really important on our upcoming state testing.
 Okay…?…?
 Okay??”

 However, students would continue to struggle with paragraphs.
-Basically, a run on sentence is the easiest way to see that children don’t understand what a paragraph is.
-If a sentence goes on and on, they don’t understand what a paragraph is…
+Basically, a really long run-on sentence is the easiest way to see that a student doesn’t understand what a paragraph is.
+If a sentence goes on and on, the student who wrote it doesn’t understand what a paragraph is.

-Often the source of the difficulty is something like, “What’s a topic?”
+Often the source of the difficulty is something like this: “What’s a topic?”